 2020 Case Name: Red Wolf Coalition, Defenders of Wildlife, and Animal Welfare Institute v.
 United States Fish and Wildlife Service, et al., Case No. 20-cv-0075

-Nature of Case: In November 2020, AWI and others sued the USFWS for adopting a new interpretation of the red wolf 10(j) rule, which the agency now argues does not authorize the release of wolves from the captive population into the wild or the sterilization of coyotes to address hybridization.
-This interpretation represents a significant departure from the USFWS’s former understanding and longstanding practice of releasing captive-born red wolves into the wild on an ongoing basis for over 25 years.
-AWI’s lawsuit seeks to require the USFWS to reverse this new interpretation.
-The complaint alleges the agency is violating the ESA by failing to use its authority to further red wolf recovery and failing to insure that its actions are not likely to jeopardize the continued existence of the red wolf.
-The new interpretation also violates the Administrative Procedure Act because it departs from the agency’s past practice without adequate explanation.
-Scientists have warned that if current management practices continue, red wolves could be extinct in the wild by 2024.
+Nature of Case: In November 2020, AWI and others sued the USFWS for adopting a new interpretation of the red wolf 10(j) rule, which the agency argued does not authorize the release of wolves from the captive population into the wild or the sterilization of coyotes to address hybridization.
+This interpretation represented a significant departure from the USFWS’s former understanding and longstanding practice of releasing captive-born red wolves into the wild on an ongoing basis for over 25 years.
+AWI’s lawsuit sought to require the USFWS to reverse this new interpretation.
+The complaint alleged the agency was violating the ESA by failing to use its authority to further red wolf recovery and failing to ensure that its actions were not likely to jeopardize the continued existence of the red wolf.
+We argued that the new interpretation also violated the Administrative Procedure Act because it departs from the agency’s past practice without adequate explanation.
+At the time of the filing, scientists warned that if current management practices continue, red wolves could be extinct in the wild by 2024.

 Court: US District Court, Eastern District of North Carolina